pashaydev/RTS/docs/multiplayer-architecture.md

 ## Known Limitations

 - **No rollback/prediction:** Client commands are fire-and-forget; no reconciliation if host rejects
-- **WorldBaseline:** Message type defined but not yet wired (needed for late joiners / reconnect full resync)
+- **WorldBaseline is partial:** It is now wired, but only for terrain metadata + neutral world objects; full entity/bootstrap state still depends on `EntitySpawn` plus periodic full resync behavior
 - **Max 4 players** (hardcoded faction count)
 - **Reconnection is partial:** Grace period and session tokens work host-side, but the client-side reconnect UI flow (auto-retry + `Reconnect` message) is not yet wired
 - **No TURN relay:** WebRTC STUN works for most NATs, but symmetric NAT requires a TURN server (not yet configured)